 | Digital Journaling | Reflection and emotional writing |

-These developments reflect a broader shift toward preventive mental wellness and self-guided emotional awareness.
+These advancements highlight a shift toward preventive care and self-guided emotional awareness.

 Regulations and Policies Affecting Mental Health Apps